 Regarding Hell and Paradise, Shaykhís hold that there are two paradises: a worldly paradise (behesht-i-dunyá) and a Paradise in the hereafter (behesht-i-ákhirat).
 After

 separation from the body, the spirits of the believers, it is believed, will remain in the first, worldly paradise until the blast of the trumpet.
 This paradise is described in the Qur’án as, “the gardens (jannát) of perpetuity, which the Beneficent God has promised to His servants while unseen; surely His promise shall come to pass.
 They shall not hear therein any vain discourse, but only ‘Peace’, and they shall have their sustenance therein morning and evening.”
 (19:61–62) This verse, Shaykh Aḥmad believes, refers to the world’s paradise, because “morning” and “evening”, which are mentioned in this verse, are found in this world and not in the hereafter, which is timeless.
-Following the above verse, the Qur’án reads, “This is the garden [al-jannat] which We cause those of Our servants to inherit who guard (against evil)” (19:63).
-This verse, according to Shaykh Aḥamad, refers to the paradise of the hereafter.
+Following the above verse, the Qur’án reads, “This is the garden [al-jannat] which We cause those of Our servants to inherit who guard (against evil).”
+(19:63) This verse, according to Shaykh Aḥamad, refers to the paradise of the hereafter.

 According to Shaykhí eschatological views, hell is also of two kinds: there is a hell both in this world and in the hereafter.
 The Qur’án refers to the world’s hell in verses such as: “So Allah protected him from the evil (consequences) of what they planned, and the most evil chastisement overtook Pharaoh’s people: The fire; they shall be brought before it (every) morning and evening ….”
 (40:45–46)